Cardinus is committed to protecting the privacy of our employees and those who do business with us.

 Cardinus develop and supply a variety of risk management software programs designed to identify risk and allow employers to mitigate that risk to comply with any relevant laws and policies.
 As such we collect and use personal data about people including employees; prospective customers; customers; customers’ employees in order to carry on its business and meet its customers’ requirements effectively.
 We recognise that the lawful and correct treatment of personal data is very important to successful operations and to maintaining our customers’ confidence in ourselves.

-Any personal data which we collect, record or use in any way whether it is held on paper, on computer or other media will have appropriate safeguards applied to it to ensure that we comply with the Data Protection Act 1998 and the Safe Harbor program.
+Any personal data which we collect, record or use in any way whether it is held on paper, on computer or other media will have appropriate safeguards applied to it to ensure that we comply with the Data Protection Act 1998 and the EU-U.S. Privacy Shield Framework.

 In Europe, Cardinus endorses and adheres to the eight principles of Data Protection as set out in the Data Protection Act 1998.
 These principles state that personal data must be :-

 - fairly and lawfully processed

 - processed for limited purposes and not in any other way which would be incompatible with those purposes

 - processed in line with the data subject’s rights